 Basically, it looks like that:

+Java communication is of a blocking nature.
+The developer here will expect every IO request or start a thread per request.
+While non-blocking he can send off multiple requests.
 In current Java versions, both synchronous and asynchronous processes are available (depending on the method, class, and object being called).

-When the database finished its job, it puts a message in the Event Queue.
-Node is continuously monitoring this queue, and after it finds the event, just takes it out and process it.
+When the database finishes its job, it puts a message in the Event Queue.
+Node is continuously monitoring this queue, and after it finds the event, just takes it out and processes it.
 This kind of architecture makes Node ideal for I/O-intensive apps that include a lot of disk or network access, therefore we can serve more clients, without the need of throwing more hardware.
 And that is why Node applications are highly scalable.

 According to StackOverflow, the global usage of this environment breaks the records:

 The rate ascended from 8% to 26% in four years, and is still going up.

 The number of countries that accept programming as a key factor for advancement is still on the rise.
 And the USA, are currently one of the most progressive “employers” in the world:

 Java has been around longer than Node.js, and as a result, it has a larger community of developers.

 Java has been here over 20 years and is still in demand: